Skip to main content

 Prerequisites

-• A ChirpStack v4 tenant + gateway already visible in ChirpStack.
+• A ChirpStack v4 tenant with the gateway visible and online.

 • Your STICKER powered and within gateway coverage.